open/close all folders

 - Played by: Will Green

-- Derailing Love Interests: It really doesn't take long for Sue to get tired of him.
+- Derailing Love Interests: It really doesn't take long for Sue to get tired of him and his far left-wing diatribes.

 - Establishing Character Moment: Chained to a tree yelling at Sue through a megaphone.

-- Jerkass: First appeared yelling at people through a megaphone for no real reason; when Sue called him out on this, he admitted he was only doing this to cope with boredom.
+- Jerkass: First appears yelling at people through a megaphone for no real reason; when Sue calls him out on this, he admitts he was only doing this to cope with boredom.